EnderIce2/Fennix/Core/README.md

 Contains the CPU management code.
 It is responsible for initializing the GDT and IDT.
-More code related is in the `arch` directory.
+More code related is in the `Architecture` directory.